jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 The goal isn’t to be a human calculator or a math genius.
 It’s certainly not to memorize a bunch of different math problems.

-Sadly, school trains you this way because they depend on funding and it’s a lot easier to teach you to pass a test than actually learn.
+Sadly, school trains you this way because they depend on funding, and it’s a lot easier to teach you to pass a test than learn.

 The goal is to understand the concept.
 This is why you need to: